-As seen in the picture above, a footing drain rests just outside of a house’s foundation.
-Most often, this pipe is laid in a bed of loose gravel meant to keep dirt from entering.
-The pipe is thick, with 1/2" spaces in it, and stone is laid on top of it.
-Occasionally, filter fabric is laid around the pipe to keep particles of soil from entering the pipe.
+A common approach to draining water away from a foundation is the footing drain, which is installed when a house's foundation is first constructed.
+The footing drain rests just outside the foundation and most often consists of a thick pipe laid in a bed of loose gravel meant to serve as a sieve and keep dirt from entering but allowing water to pass through.
+Occasionally, filter fabric is placed around the pipe to keep finer particles of soil from entering the pipe.

 To ensure professional installation and superior service we carefully created an international network of over 350 trusted basement contractors.